• Skip to primary navigation

 How to make these savoury choux buns

-3. In a medium size saucepan, add the water, butter and salt and bring to the boil.
+1. In a medium size saucepan, add the water, butter and salt, place on a medium-high heat and bring to the boil.

-4. When the butter has melted, take the pan off the heat and add flour.
-Mix to form a paste.
+2. When the butter has melted, take the pan off the heat and add the flour.
+Mix well to form a paste.

-5. Return the pan to the heat and cook for 1 minute, stirring until dough forms a film on the bottom of the pan and is smooth.
+3. Return the pan to the heat and cook for a minute, stirring until dough forms a film on the bottom of the pan and is smooth.

-6. Take the pan off the heat and leave to cool for 1-2 minutes.
+4. Take the pan off the heat and leave to cool for a couple of minutes.

-8. Add the other egg and beat, but keep beating the mixture and it will come together to form a smooth dough.
+6. Add the other egg and beat and keep beating the mixture and it will come together to form a smooth dough.
+Stir in the grated cheese.

-14. Allow to cool for 5 minutes before serving.
+11. Allow to cool in a wire rack for a few minutes before serving.

-one freshly baked cheese puff on white baking paper with others on a cooling rack behind
+one freshly baked French cheese puff on white baking paper with others on a cooling rack behind

 FAQ